ibm-cloud-docs/apiconnect/get_help.md

       - Component impacted: API Manager, API calls, Portal
       - URL where error is being seen
 	  - For Dedicated, identify the customer environment
-	  - For Reserved plan, use a prefix in the Subject field to indicate the version and p-org.
-For more information, see [Getting help](https://www.ibm.com/support/knowledgecenter/SSMNED_cloud/com.ibm.apic.overview.doc/rapic_ibm_support_ri.html){: external} in the Reserved plan documentation
+	  - For Reserved plan, use a prefix in the Subject field to indicate the version (e.g. v5, v2018 or v10) and provider-org.
+For example [v10 - providerOrg].

    - For API Manager UI-based issues, additionally include:

       - All error codes returned